|

 A Process for Critical Response

-To guide our responses to stories told at our meetings, we are using Doug Lipman's coaching method.
-Here is a very brief summary of Doug’s coaching method, provided by West Virginia storyteller Granny Sue Holstein.
+To guide our responses to stories told at our meetings, we are using the following coaching method, provided by West Virginia storyteller Granny Sue Holstein.
 Granny Sue highly recommends it to storytelling guilds for improving and strengthening a teller’s performance.

 The Four Part Coaching Process